 Did You Know?

-Both James Mason and Barbara Mullen were in their early thirties playing a couple in at least late middle-age.
+were in their early 30s playing a couple in at least late middle-age.
 Mason in particular wanted to show his range, playing against type as an avuncular, older Yorkshireman (he was from Huddersfield).
 In his autobiography he admitted that his performance was a failed experiment, and indeed his accent slips sometimes and his make-up and hair-lace are very obvious in close-ups.
-He realised that in as far as his Gainsborough Pictures roles were concerned he was better as, and expected to be, "only some heroic lady-killer, or better still: lady-basher".
+He realized that in as far as his Gainsborough Pictures roles were concerned, he was better as, and expected to be, "only some heroic lady-killer, or better still: lady-basher".
 See more

 A woman always mistrusts what she doesn't understand.